 Owners have reported seeing their pets eat ants.
 Black ants have a protein content of around 40% and are rich in:

 However, most ant species produce formic acid as a defense mechanism.
 According to Chemoecology, this acid is toxic to birds.
 For this reason, you should avoid giving your parrot ants in its meals.
-You should also remove any food that is infested with ants from your birdcage, should they find their way in.
+You should also remove any food infested with ants from your birdcage, should they find their way in.

 Beetles are a distinct group of insects characterized by their front wings, hardened into wing cases.
 It is not known if wild parrots eat beetles.
 However, these insects are a good source of protein and essential minerals such as:

 Parrots do eat caterpillars.
 As mentioned earlier, these insects offer a rich protein source, but they are also high in fats.
-For this reason, parrot owners should offer caterpillars only as a rare treat.
+For this reason, parrot owners should only offer caterpillars as a rare treat.

 Certain caterpillar species are also poisonous.
-These are usually characterized by bright colors, and have large spines or hairs.
+These are usually characterized by bright colors and have large spines or hairs.
 Such caterpillars should not be fed to parrots unless you are certain they are not poisonous.

 These worms aren’t harmful to parrots.
-However, they should not be your parrot’s main source of protein, due to the accompanying fat content.
+However, they should not be your parrot’s main source of protein due to the accompanying fat content.